PetMeetly helps you find a perfect breeding mate for your Brittany

 Brittany puppies are intelligent and benefit from mental stimulation.
 Consider providing them with puzzle toys or interactive games to challenge their minds and help them develop problem-solving skills

-Introducing your puppies to a crate can provide them a sense of security and give them a cosy place to retreat to.
+Introducing your puppies to a crate can provide them with a sense of security and give them a cozy place to retreat to.
 Additionally, it can help with housebreaking and potty training.
 Consider beginning the puppy’s crate training as soon as possible.

 Coat